lifecompanionaac/lifecompanion/docs/UPDATE.md

 Creating updates depends on custom Gradle task and plugin, all located in *lifecompanion/buildSrc*

+**Note that you should always publish plugin updates before app updates if you create breaking changes in plugin API**

 ### Create LifeCompanion update

 *When file are too big for direct upload during update (e.g. image zips, file > 100 MB), file should be uploaded